 Upon termination for any reason of the employment agreement, Mr Tomkinson will receive payment for all accrued salary, vacation time and benefits through the termination date.
 Except upon termination with cause and death, Mr. Tomkinson will also receive a severance of \$300,000 per year for a period of three years payable in semi-monthly installments, the use of secretarial services for two years and medical coverage for 48 months.
 If COBRA benefits are chosen, the Company will also pay the premium for COBRA benefits and an additional 40% of each monthly payment to Mr. Tomkinson to cover tax liability.
 Otherwise, Mr. Tomkinson will receive up to \$1,386 per month for medical insurance plus an additional 40% for each payment.
 If the Company terminates the New Employment Agreement for cause, then Mr. Tomkinson will be paid only his salary and benefits through the termination date.
-Termination with cause means a material breach of the terms of the Company's policies, an act of dishonesty, misappropriation, embezzlement, fraud or similar conduct, a conviction of, or entry of plea of nolo contendere in respect of a felony, material damage to the Company's property caused by willful or grossly negligent conduct, substance abuse that renders the person unfit to serve as an officer or employee, failure to comply with reasonable instructions, or conduct that demonstrates unfitness to serve as an officer or employee.
+Termination with cause means a material breach of the terms of the Company's policies, an act of dishonesty, misappropriation, embezzlement, fraud or similar conduct, substance abuse that renders the person unfit to serve as an officer or employee, failure to company with reasonable instructions, or conduct that demonstrates unfitness to serve as an officer or employee.
 The New Employment Agreement may be assigned, at the Company's discretion, upon a merger or transfer of all or substantially all of the Company's assets.